Check out our list of the best antivirus software.

 There hasn’t been a week in recent years without at least a few malware threats popping up on Google’s radar.
 The average number of new websites that are compromised by linking to malware pages or containing codes hackers can abuse is around 2,500 every week.
 However, sites that actually contain malware represent just 1.6% of this number; or around 50 per week.

-7. Malware distributed through encrypted protocols is up 58% from 2018.
+7. Malware distributed through encrypted protocols is down 32% from 2019.

 Hackers are becoming sneakier, which is a cause for concern in itself.
 Year after year, they’re finding ways to mask their malicious plots as legitimate websites.
 Websites using SSL and similar encryptions are no longer as safe as we once thought they were.
 Now, these supposedly secure sites have become one of the latest malware threats.
 Since visitors trust these encryptions, it’s becoming more and more important to provide extra security for your website.

 Internet of Things devices are slowly but steadily finding their way into our homes.
-But there’s a price you pay for convenience; these devices also carry certain security risks with them.
+But there’s a price you pay for convenience; these devices also carry various security risks with them.
 Unfortunately for everyone looking to create a smart home, IoT is a massive malware target.
-The newest malware statistics show there have been more than 25 million IoT malware attacks detected in 2019 alone.
+The newest malware statistics show more than 20 million IoT malware attacks detected in the first half of 2020 alone.

 9. Three in four infected IoT devices are routers.

-Routers have proven to be the most-desirable targets for hackers, with 75% of all IoT malware infecting these devices.
-After all, a router can then spread the infection to the local network, which can in turn infect dozens of additional devices.
+Routers have proved to be the most desirable targets for hackers, with 75% of all IoT malware infecting these devices.
+Once infected, a router can then spread the infection to the local network, which can, in turn, infect dozens of additional devices.

 Computer virus statistics